jfallmann/diffTF_Fork/docs/chapter2.rst

 In diffTF, a rule is typically executed separately for each TF.
 One example for a particular rule is sorting the TFBS list for the TF CTCF.

 In diffTF, the total number of *jobs* or rules to execute can roughly be approximated as 3 * ``nTF``, where ``nTF`` stands for the number of TFs that are included in the analysis.
-For each TF, four rules are executed:
+For each TF, three sets of rules are executed:

 1. Calculating read counts for each TFBS within the peak regions (rule ``intersectTFBSAndBAM``)
 2. Differential accessibility analysis  (rule ``analyzeTF``)